timdah/Simple-Ticket-System-WordPress/readme.txt

 Simple, fast and responsive ticket system to receive and store Problems of Customers or Visitors, with a great search function.

 == Description ==
+The idea was it to create a Ticket System completely for the Front-End, and that's the result!
 This plugin adds a ticket system to your page, to handle Questions, problems or other requests from visitors of your page.
 You can use it as a help desk for co-workers in your Intranet or as a contact form for your website for example.